Scarlett Street (1945) – A Review

 Their con grows and lies start spilling out of everyone mouths!
 Criss’ devotion to his new love deepens to the point he’s willing to go to any lengths to obtain enough cash to make her happy, Johnny attempts to sell Criss’ amateur artwork resulting in quite the surprise, Kitty continues the facade of being in love with him and Criss himself hopes of a way to get out of his marriage so he can spend his life with this woman who cares nothing for him.

-Directed by Fritz Lang, Scarlett Street reteams him with his cast of The Woman in the Window for another noir.
+Directed by Fritz Lang, Scarlett Street reteams him with his trio of actors from The Woman In The Window.

 It begins as such a seemingly simple story that grows into multiple deceptions and lies by everyone.
 The tension begins to slowly escalate for Robinson who is aware that’s he’s in a quite a bind to keep this woman happy and desperate to provide her with the material wealth she desires.
 Rather than owning up to his limitations he becomes willing to go to any lengths to keep Kitty happy and make her his.